…We only represent the best.

 … It boils down to their aggressive underwriting.

-I’ve seen them approve applicants with sleep apnea better than any other company, and the same goes for applicants with diabetes.
+I’ve seen them approve applicants with sleep apnea better than any other company, and the same goes for applicants with type II diabetes.
 So in the battle of quotes, they’ll normally win once the approval comes.

 Also see our Banner Life Insurance Review for more about their ratings, pricing, and underwriting.